-- 1. For other than tempered glass, manufacturer's designations are not required provided the building official approves the use of a certificate, affidavit or other evidence confirming compliance with this code. - 2.
-Tempered spandrel glass is permitted to be identified by the manufacturer with a removable paper designation.
+- 1. For other than tempered glass, manufacturer's designations are not required provided the building official approves the use of a certificate, affidavit or other evidence confirming compliance with this code. - Tempered spandrel glass is permitted to be identified by the manufacturer with a removable paper designation.

-R308.1.1 Identification of multipane assemblies.
-Multipane assemblies having individual panes not exceeding 1 square foot (0.09 m^2) in exposed area shall have at least one pane in the assembly identified in accordance with Section R308.1.
-All other panes in the assembly shall be labeled "16 CFR 1201."
+R308.1.1 Identification of multiple assemblies.
+Multipane assemblies having individual panes not exceeding 1 square foot (0.09 m2) in exposed area shall have at least one pane in the assembly identified in accordance with Section R308.1.
+All other panes in the assembly shall be labeled "CPSC 16 CFR 1201" or "ANSI Z97.1" as appropriate.

 R308.2 Louvered windows or jalousies.
-Regular, float, wired or patterned glass in jalousies and louvered windows shall be no thinner than nominal $\frac{3}{16}$ inch (5 mm) and no longer than 48 inches (1219 mm).
+Regular, float, wired or patterned glass in jalousies and louvered windows shall be no thinner than nominal ${}^{3}I{16}$ inch (5 mm) and no longer than 48 inches (1219 mm).
 Exposed glass edges shall be smooth.